 Midtown Manhattan is New York City’s hard-beating heart, both centrally located and constantly pumping.
-Within its borders — generally agreed to be 34 Street to the south, 59 Street to the north, Third Avenue on the east and Eighth Avenue on the west — you can find almost anything: Art Deco skyscrapers, giant billboards lit up at all hours, tiny parks, every cuisine on the planet, ice skating rinks, century-old department stores, abstract expressionist art, cheap pizza and $100 steak.
+Within its borders — generally agreed to be 34 Street to the south, 59 Street to the north, Third Avenue on the east and Eighth Avenue on the west — you can find almost anything: Art Deco skyscrapers, giant billboards lit up at all hours, tiny parks with waterfalls, every cuisine on the planet, ice skating rinks, century-old department stores, abstract expressionist art, cheap pizza and $100 steak.
 Never-ending waves of tourists pass through the streets, side by side with locals there to work, eat, shop or see a show.
 And no matter how many times you’ve been there, you can find something new or exciting or just plain weird during every trip.
 Here’s our guide to the best that Midtown has to offer.

 Arts & Culture